federicomichela/ClassicArcadeGame/README.md

 # ClassicArcadeGame

-Move by using the arrows on your keyboard.
+Move by using the arrows on your keyboard on by clicking in the game area.
 Reach the water to complete a game level.
 Be careful!
 Ladybirds are dangerous so try to avoid them!